Developer Guide

 Use cases

-(For all use cases below, the System is the RecipeBook
+(For all use cases below, the System is the RecipeBook and the Actor is the user, unless specified otherwise)

 Use case: Add a recipe